-Knowing and understanding this process very well, being in your buyers’ shoes, and supporting them with materials and resources every step along the way can make the difference between a closed won and a closed lost deal.
+Knowing and understanding this process very well, being in your buyers' shoes, and supporting them with materials and resources every step throughout the sales funnel can make the difference between a closed won and a closed lost deal.

 💡 Pro tip: Flows allow you to neatly unite all the documents, media, and links that you'd like to present to your customers in a single space.
 That way you can craft the perfect narrative, and nurture them with ease throughout their buying journey without sending them on a million different tabs!

-Identify Pain is the step where you need to be aware of the problems that your customers want to solve, and make strong connections between how your solution solves them.
+Identify Pain is the step where you need to be aware of the problems that your buyer personas want to solve, and make strong connections between how your solution solves them.

 Every client, business, and deal is unique, and each has their unique needs.
 Your goal should be to be acutely aware of the biggest pain points of your client, and have a good understanding of how your product or service can alleviate that pain.

-Champion is a person within your target organization that advocates for you and your solution, which helps advance the process.
+Champion is a person within your target organization that advocates for you and your solution.
+While they don't necessarily have the power to make buying decisions, this still helps advance the sales process.

-- Ensuring that they are circulating the correct information within the target organization,
+- Ensure that they are circulating the correct information within the target organization,

-- Empowering them with helpful materials and sales collateral to help them drive the process forward,
+- Empower them with helpful materials and sales collateral to help them drive the buying process forward.

-💡 Pro tip: With Flowla, you can arm your champions with a perfectly crafted, easy to digest narrative supported by rich materials, and ensure that the correct information is circulating in the target organization, even when you’re not in the room.
+💡 Pro tip: With Flowla, you can arm your champions with a perfectly crafted, easy to digest narrative supported by rich materials, and ensure that the correct sales resources is circulating in the target organization, even when you're not in the room.

 Which companies use MEDDIC?